 Oh my gosh, you can see through it!

 The next step is to get all of the lint out of the lint trap slot.
-It was hard to get a good picture of the inside but there was lint all over the sides and probably a couple inches on the bottom of that thin little slot.
+It was hard to get a good picture of the inside but there was lint buildup all over the sides and probably a couple inches on the bottom of that thin little slot.

-The Lint Lizard is a cleaning kit that has an accessory that goes over the end of the vacuum hose that turns into a smaller hose that will fit inside the lint trap slot.
+The Lint Lizard is a cleaning kit that has an accessory that goes over the end of the vacuum hose attachment that turns into a smaller hose that will fit inside the lint trap slot.

 When I was all done you could actually see the metal of the lint trap.
 It made me realize how gross it really was!

 Cleaning my lint trap really has made such a difference in how well my dryer works, and I am sure it has increased its efficiency by about a billion percent.

-How long has it been since you have cleaned your dryer lint trap?
-If it has been more than 6 months I challenge you to get out the old toothbrush and dish soap and get it done.
+How long has it been since you cleaned your dryer lint trap?
+If it has been more than 1 year I challenge you to get out the old toothbrush and dish soap and get it done.